 A poorly designed knowledge base is worse than having no knowledge base at all.

-A good knowledge base should prominently display a search bar and be organized systematically, so customers can quickly find the information they need.
+Ensure that your knowledge base prominently displays a search bar, and categorize it systematically so customers can quickly find the information they need.

 Comprehensible even by a non-tech audience